pixiteapps/billingx/README.md

 ## Download

+> BillingX isn't quite ready for release so, for now, you'll have to...

 Clone the repo...

 Import the billingx library only into your debug builds and use the standard billing support library in your release builds.